 - Images are a prerequisite for being included in Google’s rich snippets at the top of the search results.

 Images allow you to display your products in dynamic ways.
-There are many instances this may be necessary.
 If you’re selling apparel, product images where items are being worn by models provide customers a better sense of how an article of clothing looks when worn.

 Images can also provide context for products.
 For instance, maybe you sell furniture and fixtures.
 An image of a product in a room (ideally surrounded by a few other items) will give users a better idea of its size, and how it will look in their own homes.